Integrate Jira and Pipelines

 Follow the steps in Get Started with Bitbucket Pipelines and create your bitbucket-pipelines.yml file.

-Now, every time your pipeline runs against code changes it will communicate the status of that build to relates issues referenced on the commit or branch.
+Now, every time your pipeline runs against code changes it will communicate the status of that build to relates work items referenced on the commit or branch.
 If you have any deployment steps in your pipeline, that will be communicated as well.
 This all happens automatically, saving you time and keeping all of your work in sync!

-To see your build information in Jira, just put the issue key in the branch name.
-For example, your branch could be called 'feature/ST-1-build-mk2-boosters' and then build information would appear in the Jira issue ST-1 every time your pipeline runs against a commit within that branch.
+To see your build information in Jira, just put the work item key in the branch name.
+For example, your branch could be called 'feature/ST-1-build-mk2-boosters'

 You can click on builds in the development panel to find out more information.

-To see your deployment information in Jira, just put the issue key in each commit message.
-For example your commit could be called 'DEVOPS-5 Streamlining the selector code' and any deployment that includes that commit will also be represented on the Jira issue DEVOPS-5.
+To see your deployment information in Jira, just put the work item key in each commit message.
+For example your commit could be called 'DEVOPS-5 Streamlining the selector code'

 You can click on deployments in the development panel to find out more information.